We’re designing our teams all wrong.

 The lone designer is expected to wear many hats on a cross-functional team: They have to do visual design, write content, research, and more, said Merholz.
 But that has negative consequences on how design is practiced in companies, he said.
 Designers become lonely working on one feature in isolation for a long time.
 User experience gets siloed.
 And it’s not the most efficient use of the designer’s time or skills.

 Rather than optimize to make the most of engineering, Merholz asked: “What if we were to optimize for the UX experience?”

-So Merholz proposed another way forward: creating design teams for each stage of the buyer experience collated around the atomic elements of a design team: purpose, people, practices, and potential.
+So Merholz proposed another way forward: Creating design teams for each stage of the buyer experience that are built around the atomic elements of a design team — purpose, people, practices, and potential.

 Overall, design teams better support designers in their work and in their careers, he said.

-But there are key ways to establish a design team that works well.
+There are key ways to set up a design team that works well.

 “If you don’t have a purpose, you don’t have a team.
 What you have is a group of people,” said Merholz.
 “The purpose is what defines the team.
 It’s what unites them and makes it clear why this team exists.”